Remi-Coulom/joedb/doc/source/concurrency.rst

  - starting the transaction in one function, and finishing it in another one,
  - pushing multiple times in the middle of a transaction, without unlocking the connection,
- - writing data in one thread, and pushing in another one (use a mutex).
+ - writing data in one thread, and asynchronously pushing from time to time in another one.

 :joedb:`Client_Lock` performs :joedb:`Connection::lock_pull` in its
-constructor, and you have to explicitly call either :joedb:`Client_Lock::push_unlock` or :joedb:`Client_Lock::unlock` right before its destruction.
+constructor, and :joedb:`Connection::unlock` in its destructor, if the connection is not already unlocked.
+For performance reasons, it is better to explicitly call :joedb:`Client::push_unlock` instead of :joedb:`Client::push` before destruction, because the fused function can perform the two operations in one single round-trip between the client and the server.
+The lock object must not be used any more after being unlocked.

 .. literalinclude:: ./tutorial/src/client_lock.cpp
    :language: c++